ozorical/ozorical/README.md

 <h3 align="center">About</h3>

 <p align="center">
-  I'm Jacob, known online as <strong>Ozz</strong>.
-Fullstack developer from the UK, coding since 2022, mostly in JavaScript.
-Almost everything I build sits around Minecraft Bedrock, from my own server to Endstone plugins and the tooling behind them.
+  Fullstack developer, self taught, coding since 2022.
+Most of what I build lives around Minecraft Bedrock: servers, Endstone plugins, and the engine underneath them.
 </p>

 <p align="center">
-  Real infrastructure taught me more than any tutorial.
-Python came from writing plugins, Linux came from keeping servers alive at 2am, and networking came from figuring out why a packet took the route it did.
-I'd rather understand a system from the socket up than treat any part of it as a black box, which is why I usually write my own tooling instead of reaching for something off the shelf.
+  Python came from writing plugins, Linux came from keeping servers online, and networking came from chasing down why a packet took the route it did.
+I'd rather understand a system properly than treat any part of it as a black box, so I usually end up writing my own tooling instead of reaching for something off the shelf.
 </p>

 <p align="center">
   A* in Computing at A level.
-Starting a Computer Science degree this September.
-Open to freelance work, always happy to talk shop.
+Currently studying Computer Science.
+Open to freelance work and full time roles.
 </p>

 <br/>